As part of the $100 Room Challenge, I’m renovating my daughter’s room. I’ve got into a big project, but I’m very motivated and so is my daughter! 🙂

 The new lamp shade is inserted between the two parts of the electric cord.
 If you do not use the same cord set, it will be important to adapt the size of the hexagon at the top.

-I am very happy with the result and I think I just fell in love with the color “Rose Gold”.
-There will surely be other elements of this color in the room!
+Finally, I am very happy with the result and I think I just fell in love with the colour “Rose Gold”.
+There will surely be other elements of this colour in the room!

 See at which Link Party I like to participate here